 Programme Purpose

-Advancement in technology and medical knowledge, combined with an improvement in general living conditions has resulted in much higher numbers of older aged people and those living with chronic disease or disabilities.
-The fastest growing age group in the world is 80 years or older in New Zealand, the number of people aged 65 plus doubled between 1988 and 2016 to reach over 700,000.
+Advancement in technology and medical knowledge, combined with an improvement in general living conditions, has resulted in much higher numbers of older aged people and those living with chronic disease and/or disabilities.
+The fastest growing age group in the world, is 80 years or older.
+In New Zealand, the number of people aged 65 plus doubled between 1988 and 2016, to reach over 700,000.
 This number is projected to double again by 2046, causing growing concern about a deficit in the number of Health Care Workers suitably trained and able to provide the care required.
-UN statistics suggest that there are 15% of the world’s population who live with a disability that requires support.
+UN statistics suggest that 15% of the world’s population live with a disability, that requires support.

 The Certificate in Health Assistance (Level 3) with strands in Palliative Care, Physical Disability Support, Intellectual Disability Support, Community Care, and Mental Health Support programme is taught in six modules. (*subject to change)